 Often times, students will join FFA as previous 4-H members, or take the SAE opportunity to raise a livestock project for our local fairs.
 As Tomales FFA members, we exhibit livestock projects in three local fairs; Sonoma Marin Fair (late June), Marin County Fair (early July), and Sonoma County Fair (late July/early August).
 Students also exhibit their livestock projects at a variety of jackpot shows throughout the year as well.
 There are two classes to compete in;, the specie/breed specific class is where a judge places the animals based on the conformation and quality of the animal, and showmanship the exhibitor is judged on how well they show and present their animals.
-Exhibiting livestock as an FFA member is open to 8th graders who will be joining us their freshmen year too!
+Exhibiting livestock as an FFA member is also open to 8th graders who will be joining us their freshmen year too!

 A mandatory Livestock Exhibitors meeting for all students interested